bens6477/rock-paper-scissors-lizard-spock/README.md

 ![Balsamiq Wireframes](assets/images/readme/wireframes.PNG)

 ### Styling
+* The website font was chosen to mimic the font in the main selection image and to provide strong, bold text for the users to read.
+The 'Russo One' font was chosen and imported from [Google Fonts](https://fonts.google.com/specimen/Russo+One/).
 * The site's main colours of black, white and navy blue and dark beige were chosen as a stonewashed pallet.
 * A colour grid was created to evaluate appropriate colour pairings using the [Eight Shapes Color Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23ffffff%0D%0A%23000000%0D%0A%231b1d4e%0D%0A%2374522F%0D%0A%23A12B2B%0D%0A%23006100&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp).
 The left column shows that the all colours have an AAA contrast ratio of at least 7 over white backgrounds for excellent legibility.
 * The dark beige colour was used to accentuate titles and key information, and to break away from the main navy blue theme colour.